gharib85/MPSQuantumJump/README.md

 replace `#` by the number of core, `APP` by the filename of the compiled code and `Input` by the input parameters file.

 # Example
 In the `examples` folder, I use the dissipative transverse Ising model as examples.
-Two different methods are used to compute time evolution of the system. `examples/transIsing/` is easier to understand and implement while `examples/transIsingBondGate/` is more involved but turns out to be more efficient in some cases.
+Two different methods are used to compute time evolution of the system.
+`examples/transIsing/` is easier to understand and implement.
+`examples/transIsingBondGate/` is more involved but turns out to be more efficient in some cases.

 Consider a 1D spin-1/2 chain, the interaction between the nearest neighbor spins is Ising interaction in x-direction and the magnetic field is applied in z-direction.
 Meanwhile, there exists local dissipation described by the jump operator S^-.